joseeden/All-Things-DevOps/pages/005-Azure/110_azure_iam.md

 ## Microsoft Entra ID (previously "Azure Active Directory")

-Cloud-based identity and access management service by Microsoft which allows you to control access to internal and external resources.
-Applicable to IT Admins, App Developers, and service subscribers.
+Azure Active Directory is a cloud-based identity and access management service by Microsoft which allows you to control access to internal and external resources.

 - It allows you to create and manage user accounts.
 - Then when a user logs in to one of your IT systems, the system will ask for their username and password and then verify these credentials with Active Directory before letting the user in.